-El Cid is a new Spanish series produced and distributed by Amazon Prime, coming to Prime Video on on December 18st.
+El Cid is a new Spanish series produced and distributed by Amazon Prime, coming to Prime Video on 18th December.
 The show tells the fictionalized story of Rodrigo Diaz de Vivar, a well-known Spanish fighter and leader (technically Castilian), an almost mythological figure and consecrated to history with the famous epithet of El Cid Campeador, because in addition to being knighted and count he led very strong.
 The title character is played by Jaime Lorente López, already famous for his role in The paper house.

 The beginning of the series is a bit chaotic, with a flash forward of one of Rodrigo's early battles followed by a flashback in which we see XNUMX-year-old Rodrigo mourning his newly deceased father, before being taken by his grandfather (Juan Fernández) to León, to serve in the court of kings Ferdinando I (José Luis García-Pérez).
 Grown up we find him alongside Sancho (Francisco Ortiz), eldest son of the king and another with a great desire to lead hands, in particular but not exclusively with the Moors.
 Rodrigo's life, Ruy for friends, it seems monotonous: workouts, annual baths and rivalry with Orduño (Pablo Álvarez), inept page son of the count of Leon (Carlos Bardem).
 The other four sons of the king (two males and two females), the queen consort, are also introduced Sancha I (Elia Galera), as well as various friends and "colleagues" of Ruy.
 The cartload of characters present since the first episode it's just one of the many ways this series tries to resemble Game of Thrones, among others there is also a fairly explicit flirtation on the part of the writers with sexual violence and incest, but that never seems to come to a full conclusion.